pierrepeterlongo/back_to_sequences/paper/paper.md

-Recall that in the dBG assembly approach, 1. all $k$-mers(words of length $k$) from a set of reads are counted; 2. those with an abundance lower than a threshold are considered as containing sequencing errors and are discarded; 3. the remaining $k$-mers are organized in a dBG; 4. the paths of the dBG form the basis of the assembly, later improved thanks to scaffolding tools [@huson2002greedy] such as tools provided, for instance, by the Spades assembler [@bankevich2012spades].
+Recall that in the dBG assembly approach, 1. all $k$-mers(words of length $k$) from a set of reads are counted; 2. those with an abundance lower than a threshold are considered to contain sequencing errors and are discarded; 3. the remaining $k$-mers are organized in a dBG; 4. the paths of the dBG form the basis of the assembly, later improved thanks to scaffolding tools [@huson2002greedy] such as the tools provided, for instance, by the Spades assembler [@bankevich2012spades].

 The usefulness of $k$-mers did not end with their use in dBGs.
 A large